-Here $\mathscr{F}_{-\infty}^t$ and $\mathscr{F}_{t+k}^{\infty}$ are the $\sigma$-fields generated respectively by $\{\by_{u}\}_{u\leq t}$ and $\{\by_u\}_{u\geq t+k}$.
-The $\beta$-mixing condition is a mild assumption in time series literature.
-It is well known that causal ARMA processes with continuous innovation distributions, stationary Markov chains under some mild conditions and stationary GARCH models with finite second moments and continuous innovation distributions all satisfy the $\beta$-mixing condition.
-We refer to Section 2.6 of \cite{FanYao_2003} for detailed discussion on $\beta$-mixing.
+Here $\mathscr{F}_{-\infty}^t$ and $\mathscr{F}_{t+k}^{\infty}$ are the $\sigma$-fields generated respectively by $\{\by_{u}\}_{u\leq t}$ and $\{\by_u\}_{u\geq t+k}$. $\beta$-mixing is a mild condition for time series.
+It is known that causal ARMA processes with continuous innovation distributions, stationary Markov chains under some mild conditions and stationary GARCH models with finite second moments and continuous innovation distributions are all $\beta$-mixing.
+We refer to Section 2.6 of \cite{FanYao_2003} for the further details on $\beta$-mixing condition.